 In 1991 the Water Authority of Western Australia published The Wells of Explorer Charles Hunt: An assessment of their condition and historical significance as a groundwater resource.

 In December 1995 Kim Epton, Ian Elliot, Neil Jeanes and Tony Overstone made a tour of many of Hunt’s Wells and Camps, photographing the wells and noting their condition.
 In 1996 Hesperian Press published C.C.
 Hunt’s Koolyanobbing Expedition by Kim Epton.

 Kim Epton and Phil Bianchi led a Western Australian Explorers’ Diaries Project field trip to the Hampton Plains in 2008, the Hunt for Hunt’s Wells.
 Phil has written articles on Hunt including Hunt’s Track in Off the Beaten Track.

-The Explorers’ Wells’ Project got a fillip in February 2015 when members of the Explorers’ Wells’ Project and the Western Patrol Club completed a three day, 1200 kilometre tour of 20 explorers’ wells in the eastern wheatbelt/goldfields to ascertain their condition.
+The Explorers’ Wells and Tracks Project got a fillip in February 2015 when members of the Explorers’ Wells’ Project and the Western Patrol Club completed a three day, 1200 kilometre tour of 20 explorers’ wells in the eastern wheatbelt/goldfields to ascertain their condition.